NxNelly/Code1/Notes.md

 Source control system

-	- Handles small and bug projects
+	- Handles small and big projects
 	- Branching and merging
 	racking changes in the source code, enabling multiple developers to work together on non-linear development